Many artists in popular culture have used Christian religious imagery in their lyrics. We've picked out our Top Ten examples of this.

 American Pie ~ Don McLean ~ 1971

-On February 3rd 1959 Buddy Holly, J.P ‘The Big Bopper’ Richardson and Ritchie Valens died as there plane crashed into a field north of Clear Lake, Iowa.
+On February 3rd 1959 Buddy Holly, J.P ‘The Big Bopper’ Richardson and Ritchie Valens died as their plane crashed into a field north of Clear Lake, Iowa.
 All three were famous rock and roll stars of the time.
 Don McLean, just 13 years old at the time, remembers the significance of this moment; later coming to be realised as a pivotal moment in American cultural history.

 American Pie through its six verses narrates the collapse of American innocence ‘the day the music died’ and concludes in the metaphorical abandonment of America by God.